ronantakizawa/cp341/README.md

 Setup (Prototype Stage):

 Wear the glove controllers:
-- Attach a MicroBit to each glove and power them with their batteries.
+- Attach a Micro:bit to each glove and power them with their batteries.

-Connect the receiver MicroBit:
+Connect the receiver Micro:bit\:
-- Plug a third MicroBit into your computer via USB.
+- Plug a third Micro:bit into your computer via USB.
-- This MicroBit listens for radio signals from the glove controllers.
+- This Micro:bit listens for radio signals from the glove controllers.

 Run the prototype program:
 - Launch the screen mock on your computer.